One-shot Voice Conversion For Style Transfer Based On Speaker Adaptation: EXPERIMENTS AND RESULTS

 \subsection{Dataset and Experimental Setup}

 In our experiments, 102 speakers from VCTK~\cite{VCTK} are used to train the conversion model.
 For one-shot testing, \textit{p340}, \textit{p363} from VCTK, as well as \textit{slt}, \textit{bdl} from CMU-ARCTIC~\cite{CMU-Arctic} are used as the target speakers.
 The duration of target speech ranges from 3 to 4 seconds.
 For the source audio, we use CMU-ARCTIC (rms, clb) and ESD dataset~\cite{ESD}.
 All speech utterances are downsampled to 16kHz.
 We use 80-dim mel spectrum computed with 50ms frame length and 12.5ms frame shift.
-The ASR system is a TDNN-F model trained with 1k hours standard English corpus.
-We use the 256-dim bottleneck features as the linguistic representation, which is extracted from the last fully-connected layer before softmax.
+The ASR system is a TDNN-F model trained with LibriSpeech~\cite{panayotov2015librispeech} corpus containing 1k hours speech.
+We use the 256-dim bottleneck features as the linguistic representation, which is extracted from the last fully-connected layer before softmax in the TDNN-F model.
 Modified LPCnet~\cite{LPCnet} is adopted to reconstruct waveform from mel spectrum.
 The vocoder is trained with speech data of 102 speakers from VCTK.

 To validate our proposed method, we implement comparison and ablation systems.
 For comparison systems, we selected three SOTA one-shot VC methods, including AGAINVC~\cite{AgainVC}, GSE~\cite{GSE} and VQMIVC~\cite{VQMIVC}.
 For a fair comparison, we finetune GSE with target speaker's utterance, which is referred as GSE-finetune.
 For ablation analysis, we implement four systems BL, P1, P2, and P3 (proposed).
 Among them, BL is composed of speaker and conversion module to convert BN to mel spectrum.
 P1 uses speaker normalization based on BL, and P2 adopts weight regularization based on P1.
 P3 is our final proposed system combining all the contributions.